What You Need to Know About Medicare and HSAs

 Just because you turn 65 doesn’t mean you’re automatically enrolled in Medicare.
 If you decide to keep working after age 65 and are covered by your employer’s health insurance, you don’t have to sign up for Medicare.
 And if you’re HSA-eligible, you can keep contributing to your HSA until you do decide to enroll for Medicare.

-If you sign up for Medicare after you turn 65, though, your official coverage start date will go back six months from the date you signed up.
-This means you must prorate your HSA contributions for that tax year to reflect the number of months you were HSA-eligible.
+If you sign up for Medicare after you turn 65, though, your official coverage start date will be retroactive to either your 65th birthday or 6 months before your enrollment date, whichever is smaller.
+This means you should prorate your HSA contributions for that tax year to reflect the number of months you were HSA-eligible.

 If you’re enrolled in any part of Medicare, you aren’t eligible to open or contribute to an HSA, because Medicare isn’t an HSA-eligible high-deductible insurance plan.
 However, if you had an HSA before you were on Medicare, you can keep it, and any funds in your HSA are yours to spend on qualified medical expenses.